 He has also contested multiple GT and endurance races, taking four wins in the Spanish GT Championship and finishing on the podium at both the Barcelona 24 Hours and the Abu Dhabi 12 Hours.

-In 2020 Benjamin will continue his GT3 career in the world-class series that has been renamed the GT World Challenge Europe Endurance Cup.
+In 2020 Benjamin entered his first full GT season, racing in the GT World Challenge Europe Endurance Cup with Team WRT.

 W Racing Team, known as Team WRT, is a professional autosport racing team, founded in 2009 and headquartered in Baudour, Belgium.
 The team was created following the initiative of former racing driver Vincent Vosse and entrepreneur Yves Weerts.
 Today the team is run by the Co-CEO team Kathleen Schurmans and Vincent Vosse.
 Pascal Weerts is president of the board of directors of WRT.
 In 2020 the team runs race programs in GT World Challenge Europe, DTM, Intercontinental GT Challenge, ADAC GT Masters and others.